rsm-wew068/music-generation/README.md

 1. **Task 1: Conditioned Symbolic Generation** (`symbolic_conditioned.ipynb`)
    - **Dataset**: Nottingham ABC folk music dataset (multi-instrument folk music)
    - **Approach**: REMI tokenization with Transformer architecture
+   - **Training Workflow**: The Transformer model was first trained on a small subset of the data as a baseline, then fine-tuned on the full dataset with more epochs, validation, learning rate scheduling, and gradient clipping.
+This fine-tuning improved musical structure and output quality.
    - **Features**:
      - Multi-instrument modeling (Melody, Chords, Bass)
      - REMI tokenization: Bar, Position, Track, Note/Chord tokens